bergesinstitute/graf-method/book-3-unit-5.md

 ## 3. Traducir

-1. This restaurant doesn’t accept credit cards.
+1. This restaurant doesn't accept credit cards.
 2. The waiter has the dessert for me.
 3. Juan ate a first course, a second course, and a dessert for ten euros.
 4. Do you (formal) want chopsticks or do you prefer a fork and a knife?
 5. On March 19th, the restaurant closed because of the hurricane.
 6. This restaurant has at least (al menos) fifty customers (clientes) per night.
 7. When we were living in Vietnam, we would always eat with our friends in the market.
-8. When Ana was living in the U.S, she used to like to eat hamburgers.
+8. When Ana was living in the U.S., she used to like to eat hamburgers.
 9. I used to be a doctor, but now I am a lawyer.
 I used to work at a hospital, but now I work at an office.
 10. Last night I saw Michael, and we had a coffee in the restaurant near my office.
-11. I went to Carla’s party last weekend.
+11. I went to Carla's party last weekend.
 She was very happy and the food was delicious.
 We had a lot of fun.